 So, yes.
 Coffee grounds are good for enhancing vermiculture.
 Of course, well-fed worms will end up adding more organic supplements to the cannabis garden through their poops, and castings.

 Coffee grounds add acidity to soil, and especially when they mix with compost.
 As you learn about the best pH for cultivating cannabis plants, then you will realize that these plants do well when the pH levels reach closer to the acidic scale.

 Is coffee good for cannabis?
 Definitely.
 Coffee grounds boost the acidity in the soil in which cannabis plants get planted, and thus, help in raising the pH of those plants.

 Essentially, when the soil has low acidity levels like let’s say below 5.0 pH levels, then the growth of flourished ganja plants will get inhibited.
-Now that these grounds are natural, there is no worry about exposing the soil environment into high alkalinity levels.
-In fact, you can’t be wrong to say that coffee grounds act as a pH down product.
+Now that these grounds are natural, there is no worry about exposing the soil environment to high alkalinity levels.
+In fact, you can’t be wrong to say that coffee grounds act as a pH-down product.

 3. Preventing pest infestation

 Pests are a great nuisance to cannabis plants.
 Fortunately, coffee grounds for plants work pretty well.
 As mentioned above, coffee grounds boost acidity.
 Most cannabis-attacking pests tend to not put up with acidic nutrients; thus, they may be forced to shun off from attacking the main plant.